 A clip attaches the rear fender to the chainstay bridge.

 On a bicycle without a rear caliper brake, the seatstay bridge may be drilled with a hole facing directly toward the fender.
 A bolt through this hole and the fender makes a very secure attachment; use concave washers, if needed, as with a brake.
-The chainstay bridge may be similarly drilled, allowing the same kind of attachment.
+The chainstay bridge may have the same kind of attachment.
 For the front fender, there may be an eyebolt to reach up inside the front fork and loop around the brake bolt.
 You must use spacer washers to adjust spacing from the wheel.
+Plastic, cylindrical spacers are common in electronics work.
 A disadvantage of this type of attachment is that you must remove the wheel, or brake, to remove or replace a fender.

-The stays of Esge/SKS fenders attach to the fenders with small eyebolts and nuts that use an 8-mm wrench.
-These allow you to adjust the fenders to follow the shape of your wheel.
+The stays of Esge/SKS fenders attach to the fenders with small eyebolts and nuts that use an 8-mm end wrench.
+The eyebolts allow you to adjust the spacing of the fenders from the wheel.
 Make sure to lubricate these threads and tighten the nuts REALLY tight.
 I use a 14-mm open-end wrench to hold the tab of the fender so that it won't rotate/bend while I am tightening these nuts.

 Fender eyebolts and nuts